robertzhidealx/cs466-project/README.md

 much!

 ## Achievements
+- Crawling is optimized to ensure no duplicate access, and in-domain search is ensured so we get info only from our desired websites.

+- Information extraction is engineered to accurately access desired information from JHU websites, increasing efficiency and accuracy for JHU related searches.

+- Queue and stack strategies for crawling is implemented, so user could use different crawling strategies corresponding to different websites.

 - Our web interface is modern and well-designed, providing users with a range of options to facilitate deriving the most relevant pages.
 Pages retrieved are